-- 1.4 Overhead Transmission Facilities - 1.4.1 Towers and/or metallic poles with transmission facilities shall be tested annually for equipment elevated voltage. - 1.4.2 The following equipment on wood transmission poles or structures require annual equipment elevated voltage testing: - a.
+- 1.3.3 Exceptions: Customer meters and customer meter poles are excluded. - 1.4 Overhead Transmission Facilities - 1.4.1 Towers and/or metallic poles with transmission facilities shall be tested for equipment elevated voltage at an annual rate of twenty-percent (20%) in conjunction with field inspections on a five-year cycle. - 1.4.2 The following equipment on wood transmission poles or structures require equipment elevated voltage testing at an annual rate of twenty-percent (20%) in conjunction with field inspections on a five-year cycle: - a.
 Metallic riser guard or conduit (company or non-company). - b.
 Uncovered or uninsulated down ground (company or non-company). - c.
 Down guy (company or non-company). - d.
-Any other publicly accessible conductive piece of equipment (company or non-company) on the pole or structure within reach from the ground. - 1.5 Underground Facilities - 1.5.1 Annual equipment elevated voltage testing is required on all of the following equipment where accessible to the public. - 1.5.2 All metallic manhole covers, vault covers and grates, junction box covers, handhole covers, pad mount transformers, and switchgear. - 1.5.3 Starting in 2010 and continuing thereafter, unless changed by subsequent order of the NY Public Service Commission, two mobile stray voltage surveys shall be conducted annually in Buffalo and one mobile stray voltage survey is required to be conducted annually in Albany and Niagara Falls. - 1.5.4 Exceptions: Non-metallic concrete or fiberglass pads or handholes are not required to be tested. - 1.6 Daily Job Site Test Requirements - 1.6.1 Each job site where National Grid personnel or its contractors complete a work assignment shall be tested for equipment elevated voltage at the end of the work day or the completion of the assignment.
+Any other publicly accessible conductive piece of equipment (company or non-company) on the pole or structure within reach from the ground.

+1.5 Underground Facilities

+- 1.5.1 Annual equipment elevated voltage testing is required on all of the following equipment where accessible to the public. - a.
+All metallic manhole covers, vault covers and grates, junction box covers, and handhole covers. - 1.5.2 Pad-mounted transformers and switchgear are tested at an annual rate of twenty percent (20%) in conjunction with field inspections on a five-year cycle. - 1.5.3 Starting in 2010 and continuing thereafter, unless changed by subsequent order of the NY Public Service Commission, two mobile stray voltage surveys shall be conducted annually in Buffalo and one mobile stray voltage survey is required to be conducted annually in Albany and Niagara Falls. - 1.5.4 Exceptions: Non-metallic concrete or fiberglass pads or handholes or pull/splice boxes are not required to be tested. - 1.6 Daily Job Site Test Requirements - 1.6.1 Each job site where National Grid personnel or its contractors complete a work assignment shall be tested for equipment elevated voltage at the start and at the end of the work day or at the start or at the completion of the assignment.
 This testing requirement is considered good utility practice and does not require specific documentation. - 1.6.2 Exceptions: - a.
 Substation fencing will not require equipment elevated voltage testing unless scheduled as part of the inspection program or if work was done on the fencing. - b.
-In a storm situation, where mutual aid is required, testing by other than National Grid personnel will not be required. - 1.7 Exemptions - 1.7.1 A completely fenced in area where access is denied to the general public and where access is only achieved by climbing a fence.
-Good judgment is required by the tester in these scenarios.
+In a storm situation, where mutual aid is required, testing by other than National Grid personnel will not be required.